Hydrospheredata/hydro-serving/docs/_posts/2018-06-15-getting-started.md

 ### Creating application

 Let's create an application that can use our models.
-Open `Applications` page and press `ADD NEW`.
-Reproduce the following structure in the `Models` framework and create an application.
+Open `Applications` page and press `ADD NEW` and reproduce the following structure in the `Models` section.

 | Stage | Model | Runtime | Description |
 | ----- | ----- | ------- | ----------- |